alan-turing-institute/alexa-room-finder/README.md

   outputfile.txt
   ```

-**Lastly, you may want to update the lambda function after you've made any changes.
-I'd suggest using gulp to do this, but here are some shell scripts that will also work, if you don't want to use Gulp.** (Commands below are listed in `automation/update_lambda.sh`.)

-1. From the `automation` folder, `cd ../lambda`.
-2. Run `npm update` to make sure all modules are updated.
-3. Run `mv lambda.zip backup_lambda.zip` to backup the old lambda code, in case the updated code doesn't work.
-Don't run this file twice in a row with untested code, as you'll overwrite your older backup.
-4. Run `zip -r -X lambda.zip index.js requesters.js resources.js config.js node_modules/` to compress our updated files to a new deployment package.
-5. Run `aws lambda update-function-code --function-name 'RoomFinder' --zip-file 'fileb://lambda.zip'` to update the code.

-## Gulp
+## Gulp for updating the Lambda function

-I suggest updating the lambda function using gulp, which is easier and provides a neater build than the shell.
-It will also lint, then minify the code, and create build and package folders.
+If you want to make changes, you can also use gulp.
+This will also lint and minify the code, and create build and package folders.
 To do this, first install [gulp](gulpjs.com), and the dev-dependencies for the overall skill.
 Note that these are different to the dependencies required for the lambda.
-Then just run `gulp` from the root directory, and it will fully update for you.
-Other gulp commands are `lint`, `clean`, `minify`, `move_modules`, `zip`, and `upload`.
+Then just run `gulp` (or `gulp update`) from the root directory, and it will fully update for you.

 ## ESLint